Thursday, August 16, 2012

 Returning to my roots

-For the first time since moving here I had a recent attack of "Oh my God what am I doing here?
-I am not Parisienne!"
+For the first time since moving here, I had a wave of What am I doing in Paris?
+I’m not Parisienne!

-I am not sure what brought this on, probably the complexity of life here, not knowing how to get every day things done, realizing I had not done what I should to declare my French revenue (all fixed now), or just waking up to what a struggle it is each day to listen well enough to understand the conversations around me.
+I’m not sure what brought it on — probably the usual mix of little frustrations.
+The complexity of life here.
+Not knowing how to get everyday things done.
+Realizing I’d mishandled my French tax declaration (all fixed now).
+Or maybe just waking up to how exhausting it can be to listen hard enough, every day, to truly understand the conversations around me.

 Monday, August 6, 2012